Skip to content

 1. Revert to Windows 10-Style Context Menu

 1. Open the Registry Editor and navigate to the following path.
-Alternatively, you can also paste the following address into the address bar of the Registry Editor window and press the Enter key to get to that location.
+Alternatively, you can paste the following address into the address bar of the Registry Editor window and press the Enter key to get to that location.

 HKEY_CURRENT_USER\Software\Classes\CLSID